-Join Jon Peck for an in-depth discussion in this video Using SSH with and without a password on Mac, part of Up and Running with Linux for PHP Developers.
+Join Jon Peck for an in-depth discussion in this video Using SSH with and without a password on Mac, part of Learning Linux for PHP Developers.

 …Let's open up the terminal application.…I'm going to go up to Finder, go to Go > Utilities, and double click on terminal.…This is the local command line interface.…And in many ways, it's similar to the one found in Ubuntu.…Type ssh, and press enter.…There are a number of arguments and options available,…but no worry, we'll do this step by step.…Let's connect to the server now.…Type ssh, followed by a space, then -p for port, which we will specify 2222.…After the port comes the space, then the remote system's username.…